 The frustrating thing about emergencies is that they are completely unpredictable.
 Just as you never know if you might accidentally trip on the stairs and break your arm, you never really know when you might be faced with a dental emergency.
 And when you or a family member falls and chips part of a tooth, it can be hard to get past the panic and actually figure out what to do.

 Luckily, that’s where Mint Dental Alaska comes in.
-We offer emergency dentistry solutions to all patients.
+We offer emergency dental services in Anchorage and provide solutions to all patients with urgent dental needs.
 If you or your family ever experiences a tooth-related emergency, you can contact our office and see a dentist as soon as possible.
 To make the process less stressful, we’ll also explain here what you should do when faced with common dentistry emergencies.

 Are you in pain?
 Call us at (907) 646-8672

 One of the most common tooth-related maladies is the infamous toothache.
 Ranging from a slight twinge to unbelievably painful, toothaches often seem like they spring up for no reason at all.